mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step7.md

 ![Overfetching](./images/Overfetching.png)

-All the fields from the the database are still retrieved from the database, so there is still overfetching taking place.
+All the fields from the the database are still retrieved from the database, although they are not specified in the query.
+There is still overfetching taking place.
 You are going to fix this in the [next step](./Step8.md).